 I’ll write about this in a future post, but I mention it here because it affects life: in Blooms, simple Ko doesn’t happen.
 Ko is a situation in Go where alternating captures would lead to a board position identical to what it was before the first capture.
 This could lead to an infinite cycle of alternating captures between the players, the simplest of which looks like this:

 Go has a rule to prevent such cycles, and it protects groups in certain situations where they would otherwise die.
 Since Ko doesn’t happen in Blooms, Blooms has no such rule, and blooms have no such protection.
 This makes life harder to secure in Blooms than it otherwise would be.

 There’s lots more to say but there’s no way anyone has read this far so I’ll stop now.

 Try Blooms for yourself

-You can play Blooms against a weakish AI, using Stephen Tavener’s AiAi system (download here).
+You can play Blooms against a weak AI, or against yourself, using Stephen Tavener’s AiAi system (download here).
 To run it, you’ll need Java and you may need to change your security preferences.
-You’ll get a bunch of zipped files in the download.
+You’ll get some zipped files in the download.
 The file to run is “ai ai.jar”.
 Once opened, load Blooms by going to: File –> Choose Game, then select Blooms.mgl.
 You can change the AI settings from the AI menu.
-Note: by default the AI is set to think for only 1 second, which leads it to play essentially randomly.
-You’ll need to increase the AI thinking time if you want it to do anything interesting.
+By default the AI is set to think for 1 second, which leads it to play randomly.
+Raise the think-time to at least 30 seconds to make it slightly interesting.

 There’s a chance I’ll make a boxed version of Blooms through Kickstarter.
 Sign up here to receive an alert if it happens.
 The more people sign up, the more likely I am to do it.
 I have an idea about how to make an unusually beautiful physical set.